+Asset Rate

+Building 25 - 28 years

+Tiny homes 20 years

-Asset Rate Building Furniture and equipment Leasehold improvements Moorage 25 - 28 years 3 - 10 years Remaining term, including one renewal option 20 years
+Furniture and equipment 3 - 10 years

+Leasehold improvements Remaining term,

+· including one renewal option

+Moorage 20 years

+Equipment under capital lease is amortized over the estimated useful life of the asset.
 Construction in progress is not amortized until the asset is available for use.
 Land is not amortized.
 Cultural artifacts that MakeWay intends to protect and preserve with value that is worth preserving perpetually are not amortized.